TaekedeHaan/vine_tomato_grasping/flex_grasp/README.md

     w: 0.751916070974

 ```
 The calibration results can be found in ~/.ros/easy_handeye/calibration_eye_on_base.yaml.
-Now you can stop the current porces by pressing `Ctrl + C`.
+Now you can stop the current process by pressing `Ctrl + C`.
 Now run
 ```
 roslaunch flex_grasp interbotix_enviroment.launch
 ```